Fact check: Trump's previous misstatements on immigration, the border and the wall

 Claim: Fake news ignores crimes committed by immigrants.

-The facts: This is not true.
-Trump has previously distorted facts to substantiate this claim, but there is no evidence that foreign nationals or immigrants commit more crimes than native-born Americans.
+The facts: Trump has previously distorted facts to substantiate this claim, but there is no evidence that foreign nationals or immigrants commit more crimes than native-born Americans.

 Claim: "Catch and release" lets immigrants stay in the U.S. indefinitely.